 Note that a few slides were added to the above PowerPoint that were not in the webinar..

 View RecordedWebinar Medicare Enrollment Issues for 2021 by Center for Medicare Advocacy about 2021 Part D and Medicare Advantage Changes..
 Last part of webinar is a demo to show changes in the CMS PlanFinder

-Training materials written and updated by various staff at the Evelyn Frank Legal Resources program since 2005.
-This outline, updated for the 2019 Part D enrollment period, which is from Oct.
-15, 2018 - Dec.
-7, 2018, covers the basic design of the Medicare Part D prescription drug benefit, the Extra Help subsidy for low income beneficiaries, how Part D works with other types of drug coverage including EPIC and Medicaid, and how to get Extra Help by using the Medicare Savings Program.
+This outline, updated for the 2019 Part D enrollment period, covers the basic design of the Medicare Part D prescription drug benefit, the Extra Help subsidy for low income beneficiaries, how Part D works with other types of drug coverage including EPIC and Medicaid, and how to get Extra Help by using the Medicare Savings Program.
 The Outline includes information on how the "donut hole" or coverage gap is being gradually closed so that out-of-pocket expenses during this period will be reduced, for individuals whose drug costs are so high that they fall into the donut hole.

-BIG CHANGE FOR 2019: Medicaid recipients and others with Extra Help subsidy no longer may change plans every month.
+BIG CHANGE for Medicaid recipients and others with Extra Help subsidy - Since 2019, they may no longer may change plans every month.
 They may change plans once per quarter in the 1st three calendar quarters.
 See more about this and other "Special Enrollment Periods" or SEPS in the Outline at pp. 42 - 46.